Full-time course load

 • have been available for full-time work for at least 2 years since leaving high school

-Note: Students who are granted Special Independent Status will be considered independent for eligibility purposes for all available provincial and federal funding, including Canada Student Grants.
+Students who are granted Special Independent Status will be considered independent for eligibility purposes for all available provincial and federal funding, including Canada Student Grants.
+For details, see Special Independent Status.

 All other students are considered dependent on their parents or guardians.